DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

         <li><strong>Variance floor threshold:</strong> This was the minimum dollar threshold for a variance and only applied if a variance exceeded the variance percentage threshold.
 If the variance exceeded the variance percentage threshold and exceeded the variance floor threshold, the IA performed further evaluation of the variance.</li>
     </ul>

-    <p>The table below outlines the Margin of Variance thresholds applied by the IA, which were approved by MSG.</p>
+    <p>The table below outlines the Margin of Variance thresholds applied by the IA, which were approved by the MSG.</p>

     <h4>Margin of variance thresholds</h4>